ghall15/fiscalhistory/webpage/_build/html/_sources/articles_of_confederation.txt

 Articles of Confederation
 ==========================

+America's first consitution, the Articles of Confederation were agreed to by the Continental Congress on November 15, 1777 and went into effect after the ratification by Maryland on March 1, 1781.

-* The full text is available from the `Library of Congress`_.
+The full text of this document is available from the `Library of Congress`_.

 .. _Library of Congress: http://www.loc.gov/rr/program/bib/ourdocs/articles.html

-* Agreed to by Continental Congress on November 15, 1777.

-* In force after ratification by Maryland on March 1, 1781.

-* A fiscal union with strong states, weak central government.
+The Article established a fiscal union with strong states and a weak central government.

-* Federal government had no power to tax, can only ask the states for resources
+The federal government had no power to tax, but could only ask the states for resources.

-         * All taxation, both tariffs and internal revenue, belonged to the states
+         * All taxation, both tariffs and internal revenue, belonged to the states.

          * Continental government could borrow

-         * Grover Norquist's wildest dream?

-         * Europe today?

 Financial Provisions of the Articles of Confederation
 ------------------------------------------------------